-When it comes to raising funds for nonprofit organizations, one of the most popular and effective methods that often comes to mind is hosting fundraising events.
+When it comes to raising funds for nonprofit organizations, one of the most popular and effective methods is hosting fundraising events.

 These events provide an engaging platform to spread awareness about your cause and a fantastic opportunity to connect with your community and generate much-needed funds.